apache/hawq-docs/admin/ambari-admin.md

    3. Click **Confirm Add** to acknowledge the component to add.
 Click **OK** when the task completes.
    2. In the Components summary, select **Add > PXF**.
    3. Click **Confirm Add** to acknowledge the component to add.
 Click **OK** when the task completes.
 17. (Optional) If you are using hash tables, adjust the **Default buckets for Hash Distributed tables** setting (`default_hash_table_bucket_number`) on the HAWQ service's **Configs > Settings** tab.
-Update this setting's value by multiplying the new number of nodes in the cluster by the appropriate amount indicated below.
+Update this property's value by multiplying the new number of nodes in the cluster by the appropriate number indicated below.

 	|Number of Nodes After Expansion|Suggested default\_hash\_table\_bucket\_number value|
 	|---------------|------------------------------------------|